MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-4-Licenses-Permits-Exemptions-Determination-Project-Costs/subpart-H-Application-License-Transmission-Line-Only/section-4.71.md

 (b) *Required exhibits.* The application must contain the following exhibits, as appropriate:

-(1) For any transmission line that, at the time the application is filed, is not constructed and is proposed to be connected to a licensed water power project with an installed generating capacity of more than 5 MW - Exhibits A, B, C, D, E, F, and G under § 4.41 of this chapter;
+(1) For any transmission line that, at the time the application is filed, is not constructed and is proposed to be connected to a licensed water power project with an installed generating capacity of more than 10 MW—Exhibits A, B, C, D, E, F, and G under § 4.41;

-(2) For any transmission line that, at the time the application is filed, is not constructed and is proposed to be connected to a licensed water power project with an installed generating capacity of 5 MW or less - Exhibits E, F, and G under § 4.61 of this chapter; and
+(2) For any transmission line that, at the time the application is filed, is not constructed and is proposed to be connected to a licensed water power project with an installed generating capacity of 10 MW or less—Exhibits E, F, and G under § 4.61; and

-(3) For any transmission line that, at the time the application is filed, has been constructed and is proposed to be connected to any licensed water power project - Exhibits E, F, and G under § 4.61 of this chapter.
+(3) For any transmission line that, at the time the application is filed, has been constructed and is proposed to be connected to any licensed water power project—Exhibits E, F, and G under § 4.61 of this chapter.

 [Order 184, 46 FR 55942, Nov.
 13, 1981, as amended by Order 413, 50 FR 11685, Mar.
 25, 1985; Order 699, 72 FR 45324, Aug.
-14, 2007]
+14, 2007; Order 877, 86 FR 42714, Aug.
+5, 2021]